Mat1eub/MultithreadedApplicationsEvaluation/README.md

 This section is here to explain how to run the project.

+You will need a python environment with matplotlib to display graphs.

 ### Folders

 * `include` folder, contains headers with the fonctions' signatures and their documentation,